apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 For example, you could have an LLM generate a new class, then procedurally check to see if that class passes your suite of automated tests.
 If it fails, feed the errors back into the model to try again.
 This won’t yield 100% autonomous coding, but it can get you a lot further faster than pasting things into ChatGPT will.

 More generally, letting an LLM reason using code can be really powerful.
-It’s fairly well known that you get a better answers from LLMs by asking them to “think step by step” and output their [chain of thought](https://arxiv.org/abs/2201.11903) before their final answer.
+It’s fairly well known that you get better answers from LLMs by asking them to “think step by step” and output their [chain of thought](https://arxiv.org/abs/2201.11903) before their final answer.
 A level up from that technique is to have it convert the chain of thought into a Python script, which when executed will determine the answer.

 Of course, you can get ChatGPT to produce Python and paste it into an interpreter by hand.
 But in a LangChain-like scripting environment, that code evaluation can be a part of the workflow.
 This loop can, in turn, be a building block of features and products that we haven’t fully conceived of yet.